-I’ve asked some of the world’s best travel bloggers to help identify the hot and trending places to visit in Africa for 2018 and beyond.
+I’ve asked some of the world’s best travel bloggers to help identify the best places to visit in Africa for 2018 and beyond.
 The places they’ve picked as trending travel destinations on the African continent will have you scrambling to book your tickets right away.
-And once you get a taste of just how much there is to do in Africa, you’ll want to come back again and again to explore its many countries, cultures, and landscapes.
+And once you get a taste of just how much there is to do in Africa, you’ll want to come back again and again.

 This is the fourth in a series on the Best Places to Travel in 2018 for each continent around the globe.
 So be sure you see the rest of the series by liking Travel Lemming on Facebook or signing up for email updates at the end of the post!

-2018’s Hot and Trending Places to Visit in Africa
+2018’s 5 Best Places to Travel in Africa

 -Joss from Little Green Globetrotter